NozomiLb/mlops-sagemaker-aws/README.md

-# Automated MLOps Pipeline for Meal Detection and Calorie Estimation Using AWS SageMaker and Terraform for Infrastructure Provisioning and Managementt
+# Automated MLOps Pipeline for Meal Detection and Calorie Estimation Using AWS SageMaker and Terraform for Infrastructure Provisioning and Management

 This repository contains an end-to-end MLOps pipeline for training, deploying, and maintaining a food image classification model with calorie estimation in AWS SageMaker.
 The project uses AWS SageMaker, Lambda, API Gateway, DynamoDB, and other AWS services, integrated with CI/CD pipelines for automation.